alx741/tdd_traffic-light/README.md

 I feel sorry for you ¯\\\_(ツ)\_/¯

 But if you port it and make it work, pull request are very welcome!

+## Further

+Just a though: If you work in a software company it would be really cool to build this with a larger form factor so it can sit in a corner of the office where everyone can see it.
+Then connect your continuous integration system to it so it reflects the state of the CI tests.
+How cool is that?